Herrick Avenue Project

 MTSD Board of Trustees has contracted with Truexcullins of Burlington to conduct a facilities master planning process.
 In part, Truexcullins was selected because they embrace a whole child philosophy to facility design.
 For them, this means creating schools that foster learning, wellness, and engagement.

 Why the Herrick Avenue facilities/schools?

-Truexcullins provided an assessment and report regarding the current state of the MTSD schools.
+Truexcullins provided an assessment and report (facilities evaluation) regarding the current state of the MTSD schools.
 The Herrick Project committee found the Herrick Avenue facilities to have the greatest need for improvement.

 The age and conditions of school facilities across Vermont have recently gained the attention of state leaders.
 The Herrick Avenue facility is reaching its life expectancy and decisions need to be made about the direction the community would like to take to ensure a safe, operational, and engaging facility for all learners - now and in the future.

 On average, Vermont’s 305 school buildings are 61 years old and have gone an average of 22 years without a major renovation.
 The first phase of Herrick Ave facilities was built in 1954 - seven years older than the VT average, and its last addition was in 1996 - 4 years older than the VT average.
 No portion of the building has ever been fully renovated as part of a modernization or do-over plan.
 Instead, investments have been made to divide existing spaces, convert shared teaching and learning spaces and add space to accommodate the District's changing needs.